 This technology has a sheer scope of applications and can be used to perform complex work or accomplish specific business tasks depending on the requirements of the company.

-Environment, Health and Safety (EHS) is a set of processes, rules, standards, and regulations aimed at the protection of the environment, company employees and society from any damage.
+Environment, Health & Safety (EHS) is a set of processes, rules, standards, and regulations aimed at the protection of the environment, company employees, and society from any damage.

-Today organizations and governments pay close attention to EHS issues, putting a lot of efforts into the improvement of the sustainability of health and safety performances in the workplace.
-According to MarketsandMarkets, the global EHS market size is expected to grow from $4.36 billion in 2017 to $7.38 billion by 2022, at a CAGR of 11.1% during 2017-2022.
+Today organizations and governments pay close attention to EHS issues, putting a lot of effort into the improvement of the sustainability of health and safety performances in the workplace.
+The major EHS risks businesses face today can be divided between regulatory compliance risks, occupational hazards, natural disasters, employee safety hazards, and risks caused by environmental impact.

 Such systems are also able to alert if thresholds are exceeded or some anomaly is detected.
-This allows engineers, compliance managers or chemists to focus on problems rather than waste time on checking the areas which the AI-system indicates as non-problematic.
+This allows engineers, compliance managers, or chemists to focus on problems rather than waste time checking the areas which the AI-system indicates as non-problematic.

-Another sector where AI proves its efficiency is predictive maintenance: based on the data it generates, AI systems can provide recommendations and forecast any failures or accidents.
+Another sector where AI proves its efficiency is predictive based safety.
+Based on the data it generates, AI systems can provide recommendations and forecast any failures or accidents.
 It’s impossible to overestimate this opportunity in a risky environment.
-AI-based technology can improve emissions monitoring, water quality management, waste management, and incident management, enhancing efficiency, reducing costs and managing time and resources more effectively.
+AI-based technology can improve emissions monitoring, water quality management, waste management, and incident management, enhancing efficiency, reducing costs, and managing time and resources more effectively.